jnweiger/OCFFS/README.md

 Files can be now in one of two states, virtual or physical.
 If an Example.PDF file is virtual, an extra suffix is added.
 It is named Example.PDF.owncloud (or Example.PDF.*_virtual for branded clients).
-Per rename of file browser shell integration you can trigger a download, and the placeholder is removed as soon as the pyhsical file is ready.
+Per rename or file browser shell integration you can trigger a download, and the placeholder is removed as soon as the pyhsical file is ready.

 Per default all files are virtual, that means the initial sync from server to desktop is blazing fast.